-Urban Yoga Foundation (UYF) Teachers and Ambassadors
+Urban Yoga Foundation (UYF) Instructors, Ambassadors, and Interns

 A number of selfless individuals committed to service make the work of UYF possible.

 Our team includes karma yoga instructors volunteering their time to teach studio classes, ambassadors donating their time to fulfill administrative duties, and mindfulness instructors bringing programs to schools.

 Before her career specializing in urban family medicine, Dr. Linda Alvarez’s passion was serving the underserved.
 Linda started her career at the Sophie Davis School of Biomedical Education, a seven year BS/MD program focused on providing access to primary care in all communities.
 After completion of the program, Linda wanted to broaden her medical knowledge and was one of the first medical students in the country to do an independent study in complementary medicine, as featured in The New Physician magazine.
 During this one year sabbatical, Linda studied Ayurveda and obtained her 200 hour yoga teacher training certification.
 It was at this time she met Ghylian Bell, in the very first months of Urban Yoga opening its doors.
 Linda became UYFs operations manager as well as a senior yoga instructor and contributor to the UYF teacher training and manual.